Elizabeth II: Marriage

-Before the marriage, Philip renounced his Greek and Danish titles, officially converted from Greek Orthodoxy to Anglicanism, and adopted the style Lieutenant Philip Mountbatten, taking the surname of his mother's British family.
+Before the marriage, Philip renounced his Greek and Danish titles, and adopted the style Lieutenant Philip Mountbatten, taking the surname of his mother's British family.
 Shortly before the wedding, he was created Duke of Edinburgh and granted the style His Royal Highness.
 Elizabeth and Philip were married on 20 November 1947 at Westminster Abbey.
 They received 2,500 wedding gifts from around the world.
 Elizabeth required ration coupons to buy the material for her gown (which was designed by Norman Hartnell) because Britain had not yet completely recovered from the devastation of the war.
 In post-war Britain, it was not acceptable for Philip's German relations, including his three surviving sisters, to be invited to the wedding.
 Neither was an invitation extended to the Duke of Windsor, formerly King Edward VIII.

 Elizabeth gave birth to her first child, Prince Charles, in November 1948.
 One month earlier, the King had issued letters patent allowing her children to use the style and title of a royal prince or princess, to which they otherwise would not have been entitled, as their father was no longer a royal prince.
 A second child, Princess Anne, was born in August 1950.